DUI Attorney in Birmingham, AL

 • There is insufficient evidence you were impaired at the time of the stop.

-Alabama DUI Laws
+DUI Laws in Alabama

 Under AL Code §32-5A-191, it is illegal to drive or be in actual physical control of any vehicle while: